ashwinijadhav8698/CoreJava/README.md

 # CoreJava
-I have solved multiple questions on all core java concepts.
+I have solved multiple questions on Array concepts.